 Set an expiration date for a file

-- Open the homescreen for Google Drive, Google Docs, Google Sheets, or Google Slides.
+- Open a file in Google Drive, Google Docs, Google Sheets, or Google Slides.

-- Share the file with a user or select the user you'd like to give temporary permissions to.
+- Click Share find the user you'd like to give temporary permissions to.

-- Click the Down arrow Give temporary access.
+- Next to the person's name, click the Down arrow Give temporary access.

-- Next to "Access expires," click the number of days to change the expiration date.
+- Next to "Access expires," click a date to set as the expiration date.
 Choose a date within one year of the current date.

 - Click Save.